Linear viscoelastic rheological FrBD models: Conclusion

 This letter presented a class of linear viscoelastic friction models within the Friction with Bristle Dynamics (FrBD) framework, based on the two most general rheological descriptions of solids: the Generalized Maxwell (GM) and Generalized Kelvin-Voigt (GKV) elements.

 Utilizing a natural energy-based Lyapunov interpretation, the proposed models, formulated as systems of $n+1$ nonlinear ODEs, were shown to be well-posed and to satisfy boundedness and passivity for all parametrizations.
-Qualitative analysis demonstrated that key friction phenomena, including pre-sliding displacement and frictional hysteresis, are accurately reproduced and consistent with experimental observations and established dynamic friction models.
+Qualitative analysis demonstrated that key friction and rheological phenomena, including frictional hysteresis and stress relaxation, are accurately reproduced and consistent with experimental observations and established dynamic models.
 Finally, a robotic control example illustrated how the passivity of the FrBD model can be effectively exploited in output-feedback control design.
 These findings confirm the FrBD framework as a physically grounded and control-oriented approach to dynamic friction modeling.
 In particular, the results of this letter unify, for the first time, linear viscoelasticity and rate-and-state friction models.
-Future extensions may incorporate nonlinear rheological representations.
+Future research will address experimental validation and explore nonlinear rheological extensions and integration within multibody simulations.